mchuc/webcam-on-my-tv-docker-image/readme.md

 # Webcam-On-My-TV Docker Image

-This Docker image enables you to stream multicast video and serve it via HTTP as HLS.
-The image uses **FFmpeg** to transcode multicast streams and **NGINX** to serve the HLS stream and an accompanying web interface.
+This Docker image enables you to stream multicast or RTSP video and serve it via HTTP as HLS.
+The image uses **FFmpeg** to transcode streams and **NGINX** to serve the HLS stream and an accompanying web interface.

 ---

 ## Features

-- **Dynamic Multicast Configuration**: Configure the multicast address and port using environment variables.
+- **Dynamic Multicast and RTSP Configuration**: Configure multiple multicast addresses or RTSP streams using environment variables.
-- **HLS Streaming**: Converts multicast to HTTP Live Streaming (HLS) for browser compatibility.
+- **HLS Streaming**: Converts input streams to HTTP Live Streaming (HLS) for browser compatibility.
 - **Integrated Web Server**: NGINX serves the HLS stream and an HTML player on port 8080.
+- **Source Prioritization**: If both RTSP (`PLAYPATH`) and multicast (`MULTICAST`) are provided, RTSP takes priority, and multicast is ignored.
+- **Support for Multiple Streams**: Process multiple multicast or RTSP streams simultaneously.

 ---